Tangerine Dream bootleg recordings: Das Mädchen auf der Treppe

 Das Mädchen auf der Treppe (1982) is an LP soundtrack album from the TV series Tatort.
 The 12" LP includes four tracks: "Das Mädchen auf der Treppe", a remix of "White Eagle" from White Eagle (1982), "Flock", "Katja" and "Speed".
 These particular versions have never been released on CD or other media, although remixed versions have been issued.
-The 12" LP was mislabled as 45 RPM, thus some bootlegs were ripped at the wrong speed.
+The 12" LP was mislabeled as 45 RPM, thus some bootlegs were ripped at the wrong speed.

 The bootleg set 3 Tier Dream disc three titled "Paris Dreams" is a CD version of the bootleg LP Parisian Dreams (1990) plus two tracks from Das Mädchen auf der Treppe.
 It includes the tracks "Another Perspective (1)" which is actually "Speed", and "Another Perspective (2)", which is actually "Das Mädchen auf der Treppe".
 Both tracks were recorded at the wrong speed.

 The bootleg 70/90 (1990) includes "Das Mädchen auf der Treppe".
 All four tracks are on Electronic Orgy (1997), and "Speed" was included on the bootleg Traumzeit (1998).